gothub/open-science-synthesis/Titles.md

 * Open (something)
     * Laying the foundations for robust, reproducible science
 * Open Science for Synthesis
-    * Software Skills for Early Career Scientists
+    * Software Skills {Training} for Early Career Scientists